-Sponsoring organizations are prohibited from providing direct monetary assistance to members for housing, but they may help members with housing in several ways.
-Some sponsors elect, but are not required, to provide housing subsidies directly to landlords for rent support (see "Member Housing" in Chapter 14).
+Sponsoring organizations are prohibited from providing direct monetary assistance to members for housing, but they may help members with housing in other ways.
+Some sponsors elect, but are not required, to provide housing subsidies as a reimbursable expense to the member or directly to landlords for a one-time security deposit, monthly rent, mortgage payments, or help with utility bills. (see "Member Housing" in Chapter 14).